-As I discussed in my article about Hemochromatosis in Women, the average age a woman begins to develop symptoms of hemochromatosis is 50.
+As I discussed in my article about hemochromatosis in women, the average age a woman begins to develop symptoms of hemochromatosis is 50.

 Phlebotomy Treatment of Hemochromatosis During Pregnancy

-Most sources suggest that when you are pregnant it is wise to stop your regular phlebotomy.
+Most sources suggest that when you are pregnant, it is wise to stop your regular phlebotomy.
 Pregnancy is an unusual state for your body in that you actively need more iron than your non-pregnant state (to help nourish the health and growth of your baby).

 If ferritin is high then venesection should be delayed until you recover from childbirth unless there are haemochromatosis related liver and cardiac issues.
 Then you should seek advice from your consultant who should be able to give reassurance or develop a treatment plan.

 Questions About Hemochromatosis Pregnancy Risks and Issues

 So what happens if you want to become pregnant, or are pregnant, and you have hemochromatosis?
 How does this impact your pregnancy and how you need to think about iron?

 Will my baby have hemochromatosis too?